Narratives

 everyone has a Rāmāyana

-As per the below picture, different groups of people view the Rāmāyana at different levels, e.g.
+As per the below picture, different groups of people view the Rāmāyana at different levels, as per the Yoga Mind of the Conscious Being, and all deserve to be observed carefully, and understood at their essence :

-Sincere Yoga teachers keen to not disconnect Yoga from its cultural roots - Prānamaya kosha
+Sincere Yoga teachers maintaining the connection of Yoga with its cultural roots - Prānamaya kosha

-Religious faithful practitioners keen to keep family traditions intact - Manomaya kosha
+Religious faithful "insiders" keen to keep family traditions intact - Manomaya kosha

-Discerning modern liberal arts students - Vijnyānamaya kosha
+Discerning modern liberal arts / humanities trained in critical thinking - Vijnyānamaya kosha

 Yogis - evolutionary approach - Anandamaya kosha

-Western woke liberals treat Rāmāyana like a myth, essential a figment of fabricated wishful thinking.
+Liberal Western acculturated minds, infected by Woke-ism, treat Rāmāyana like a myth, essential a figment of fabricated wishful thinking, thus canceling out the deeper perspective.

-Refusing to engage with "insiders" who practice the "faith", the "outsiders" cancel any meaningful dialog, because the potential of a Bhāratiya civilizational narrative could unite the Indian nation-state from fulfilling its manifest destiny on the geopolitical stage - that of a Vishwa-Guru to the world.
+Refusing to engage with "insiders" immersed in the "faith", the "outsiders" cancel any meaningful dialog, because the potential of a Bhāratiya civilizational narrative could unite the Indian nation-state from fulfilling its vociferously stated manifest destiny on the geopolitical stage - that of a Vishwa-Guru to the world.

-Naturally then, it is a mandate of well funded Western organizations to :
+Naturally then, it is a mandate of well funded Western organizations (the infamous Soros types) to take advantage of the situation and :

 fund their professors, and